mmshahria/GlassboardTech-API-Reference/Files/GET Get Files for the current User.md

 <strong>key<strong> `string`

+A unique string for this file

 <strong>thumbnail<strong> `string`

-A short-lived link to the file's thumbnail, if available.A thumbnail for the file, if available.
+A short-lived link to the file's thumbnail, if available.

 <strong>lastModified<strong> `string`